Summary

 Security Considerations

-Tool Authorization
+Tool Authorisation

 Data Access Control

-- Implement row-level and column-level filtering
+- Implement row-level and column-level filtering.

-- Use read-only database connections for query tools
+- Use read-only database connections for query tools.

 Credential Management

-- Rotate credentials regularly
+- Rotate credentials regularly.

-- Never log credentials
+- Never log credentials.

 Sandboxing and Audit Logging

-- Implementing timeout mechanisms for long-running operations
+- Implement timeout mechanisms for long-running operations.

-- Implementing rate limiting to prevent abuse
+- Implement rate limiting to prevent abuse.

 User Consent Model